sachin-aag/2-mins/README.md

 # 2 mins only - Chrome Extension

-A Chrome extension that helps you manage your time on distracting websites by automatically closing tabs after a configurable time limit.
+A Chrome extension that helps you manage your time on distracting websites by timing your sessions and redirecting you to a focus plan page when time is up.

 ## 🚀 Features

-- ⏰ **Automatic Tab Closure**: Set custom time limits (1-120 minutes) for specific websites
+- ⏰ **Timed Sessions + Focus Redirect**: Set custom time limits (1-120 minutes) for specific websites.
+When time is up, get redirected to a focus plan page.
 - 🎯 **Site-Specific Timers**: Different time limits for different websites
 - 🚫 **Cooldown Period**: Block sites for configurable time (5-480 minutes) after timer expires
 - 📝 **Productivity Prompts**: Get motivated with goal-setting when sites are blocked